crowdcent/numerblox/docs/evaluation.md

 ## Common Metrics

-The following metrics are included for both:
+The following metrics are included for `NumeraiClassicEvaluator` and `NumeraiSignalsEvaluator`:

 - Mean, Standard Deviation and Sharpe for era returns (Numerai Correlation).

 - Max drawdown.